About this mod

 - NMM Transfer Settlements Blueprint Installer by Caladon

-Load up your holotape again but this time your location doesn't matter.
+Build and use the terminal (or load up the holotape if you're still on old-gen), but this time your location doesn't matter.
 Choose Import a settlement from a blueprint.

-On the next screen choose the blueprint you want to import depending on the number of the folder you copied or exported it to earlier.
+On the next screen choose the blueprint you want to import depending on its filename and the number of the folder you copied or exported it to earlier.

-After selecting one of them you will see a brief info about the file (blueprint format or popup message depending on your General Setings), then on the next screen you can fine-tune the options of the import.
+After selecting one of them you will see a brief info popup message about the file, then on the next screen you can fine-tune the options of the import.

 - Show blueprint info